KASK Membership• Only $35/year

 Any thing critical about the shape?

 Probably the only thing to make sure of is the blade edges.
 They must not be blunt.
-You don’t need to be able to shave with them but blunt edges with destroy their effectiveness.
+You don’t need to be able to shave with them but blunt edges will destroy their effectiveness.

 Do you need to use a low stroke with a GP?